Welcome to St Patrick!

-We are a class of year 1 pupils and year 2 pupils.
+We are a class of year 1 pupils.

 Below we have listed some helpful things about our class that we thought you might find useful to know.

-All children throughout the school all follow the same Golden rules at all times and are encouraged and rewarded for being ‘green to go’.
+St Patrick class are expected to follow the School’s Golden rules at all times and are encouraged and rewarded for being ‘green to go’.

 The Golden Rules are:

-PE takes place on a Monday.
-Please ensure your child has a full PE in school on this day.
-Children will need jogging bottoms if we are outside.
-Children must be able to take out their ear rings before the lesson and are responsible for looking after these.
-It may be easier for you to remove them on PE days.
-If your child is unable to remove their ear rings, they must come to school with tape on their ears or you can show your child how to apply the tape themselves before the lesson.
-This is not ideal as it can still lead to accidents!
+PE takes place on a Wednesday and Thursday.
+Please ensure your child has their PE kit in school.
+Children may need jogging bottoms or shorts if we are outside as the weather changes.
+Children must be able to take out their earrings before the lesson and are responsible for looking after these.
+If your child is unable to remove their earrings, they must come to school with tape on their ears or you can show your child how to apply the tape themselves before the lesson.

 Supporting learning at home